 Project Spec

 The Project Spec is the source-of-truth document for what “done” means.
 It captures migration requirements before implementation begins.
-You review and approve the Project Spec in the Knowledge Hub.
-The first time the Project Spec is generated, the Knowledge Hub opens automatically; after that, open Knowledge Hub from the sidebar.
-Select Project Spec in the tree, then use the chat to refine it with Morph before you approve.
-Typical contents include:- Target stack
+You review and approve it in the Project Knowledge drawer on the Roadmap (under Modernization → Project Knowledge): select Project Spec in the tree and use Knowledge chat.
+The drawer opens automatically the first time the spec is ready.Reviewing the Project Spec

 - High-level migration plan